What's an Apocrypha? It's all Greek to Me.

 big reason why you won't find the Apocrypha in any Jewish Bible.
 There are plenty of other reasons, but before we

-look at them, let's see exactly what each of these books is all about.
+look at them, let's see just what these books contain.

-Here is a summary of each Apocryphal book to give an idea of what they're like.
+Here is a summary of each book to give an idea of what it is about.

 Holy Scripture & the Apocrypha